jina-ai/examples/tumblr-gif-search/README.md

 python app.py search
 ```

-You can then open [Jinabox](https://jina.ai/jinabox.js/) with the custom endpoint `http://localhost:45678/api/search`
+You can then open [Jinabox](https://jina.ai/jinabox.js/) with the custom endpoint `http://localhost:45678/api/search`.
+Here you can drag one of the gifs under the `Videos` tab into the search box.
+It will then return the top matching results.
+You can adjust `Top K` in the web interface as well.

 The query Flow is defined as follows: